 MySQL is the world’s most popular open source database.
 It is a relational database based on Structured Query Language (SQL) and is used in a wide variety of applications.
-MySQL for PCF provisions databases based on Percona Server—a backwards-compatible replacement for MySQL® 5.7.
+MySQL for Pivotal Platform provisions databases based on Percona Server—a backwards-compatible replacement for MySQL® 5.7.
 Percona Server aims to retain close compatibility to the official MySQL releases, while providing superior performance and increased visibility into server operations.

 Create and destroy service instances on demand as required.

 Automate periodic backups and allow for restoring from a backup if needed.